sernopay/webMethods-examples/README.md

+# About This Repository
+This repository contains various examples for webMethods Integration Server.

 # README CheatSheets
 In a README.md file, you can use various Markdown commands to format the text.
 Here are some common ones: